kkemple/tasker/readme.md

+# This repo is deprecated and not recommended for use

 # Tasker

 Tasker is a very simple task runner that will verbally and visually notify you of currently running tasks.
 You can enable/disable either notification type (or both).
 You can also set the duration of time in between notifications.